 8. Principles for Conducting Audits

 The SSCB has adopted the standards applied by Surrey County Council when conducting multi-agency audits and case file reviews.
-Appendix C: Undertaking an Audit as part of The Surrey Safeguarding Children Board Audit/Learning & Improvement Programme contains the guidance and standards applied by the SSCB when conducting audits.
+Please visit www.surreyscb.org.uk/quality assurance & evaluation for guidance and standards applied by the SSCB when conducting audits.

 Working Together 2015 Chapter 3 paragraph 2 says that in order to fulfil its statutory function under regulation 5 a Local Safeguarding Children Board (in this case the SSCB) should use data and as, a minimum, should:

-The SSCB through the Quality Assurance group and Learning, Development and Communication group will ensure that processes are in place to measure the impact and or outcome of learning improvements, intervention or training.
+The SSCB through the Quality Assurance Group and the Learning and Development Group will ensure that processes are in place to measure the impact and/or outcome of learning improvements, intervention or training.
 The measures used will be both quantitative and qualitative.

-Training will be evaluated using tools to measure the impact that training has on practice by quantifying participant knowledge and confidence prior to, during and after training.
+Multi-agency training will be evaluated using a four-stage evaluation tool, based on the New World Kirkpatrick model, to measure the impact that training has on practice by quantifying participant knowledge and confidence prior to, during and after training.

 The SSCB will:

-- Map themes from Serious Case Reviews, Partnership Reviews, Domestic Homicide Reviews and audit to inform planning and service development to identify and address regularly occurring themes.
+- Map themes from Serious Case Reviews, Partnership Reviews, Domestic Homicide Reviews and audits to inform planning and service development to identify and address regularly occurring themes.

 - Update single agency training to reflect current practice and reflect learning outcomes from case reviews and audit.